Feb 18, 2018

 - A full-time Physician Assistant student in good standing, preparing to begin clinical clerkships at an affiliated institution.

 - Completion of, at a minimum, a baccalaureate degree from an accredited institution with a GPA of 2.5 or higher.
 An official transcript must be sent directly from the granting institution to the MMS Director.

 - For students with degrees from Universities outside of the United States, a degree assessment must be completed, at the student's expense, by a NACES (www.naces.org) approved independent credentialing agency, such as the World Education Service (www.wes.org).
 An original report from this agency must be submitted as part of the admission application.

 - For any prospective MMS student anticipating the use of Title IV (federal financial aid), all post-secondary transcripts must be submitted.

 - Submission of current curriculum vitae/resume to the MMS Director.

 - Transcript from PA Program to verify active status in or graduation from program and GPA in PA Program.
 Ideally, MMS candidates should have a 3.0 GPA in their PA program.
 For those that do not, a recommendation from their PA Program Director is required.

 - Acceptance to the MMS program, if not completed concurrently with the PA program, must be within 2 years of PA program graduation.

 - Applications received after the published deadline will be considered for admission for the next semester.
 Application and enrollment deadlines are firm.

-Note: All documents required for degree conferral must be received by the Registrar's Office within one semester for degrees to be posted at the newest (to degree completion) University graduation date.
-After one semester but within one year from the completion of the degree requirements, the conferral date will be the nearest University graduation date (May, August, December).
-After one year, degrees will not be conferred.
-An official letter will be provided to authorized inquiries.
+- Please note that all required documents must be submitted to the MMS MHS department within one semester from the completion of the degree requirements for degrees to be posted at the nearest University graduation date.
+After one semester but within one year from the completion of the degree requirements, the conferral date will be the nearest university graduation date (May, August, and December).